Wang Xiyu: 2019: Major, WTA Premier and top 150 debuts

-2020-22: First WTA Tour SF & major win & third round, top 50
+2020-22: First WTA Tour semifinal & major win, top 50

 Wang started the year with a win over Sorana Cîrstea at the Shenzhen Open, but then lost to third seed Elise Mertens.
 However, she failed to reach the main draw of the Australian Open, Wang reached quarterfinals of the Hua Hin Championships, where she defeated world No. 15, Petra Martić.
 She followed this up with a semifinal at the Mexican Open; after three wins, she lost to Heather Watson.

-At the 2022 Australian Open, she recorded her first Grand Slam career match-win, as a wildcard against qualifier Viktória Kužmová.
+At the 2022 Australian Open, she recorded her first major match win, as a wildcard against qualifier Viktória Kužmová.

-She reached a new career-high singles ranking of world No. 103, on 9 May 2022, and made her top 100 debut a month later on 13 June 2022, after reaching her first WTA Challenger final at the Open de Valencia.
+She reached a new career-high singles ranking of world No. 103, on 9 May 2022, and made her top 100 debut a month later on 13 June 2022, after reaching her first WTA Challenger final at the Open Internacional de Valencia.

 She made her debut at Wimbledon where she lost in the first round to another debutante at this major, Jule Niemeier.

 At the Budapest Grand Prix, she defeated top seed Barbora Krejčíková in the first round and overcame Ana Bogdan in the longest straight-sets match of the year, in 2 hours and 45 minutes in the second round to move to the quarterfinals.
 As a result, she recorded a new career-high of No. 93, on 18 July 2022.

-On 31 August, Wang defeated third seeded Maria Sakkari to enter round three of the US Open in which she lost to Alison Riske-Amritraj, in three sets.
+In August, Wang defeated third seeded Maria Sakkari to reach the third round of the US Open before losing to Alison Riske-Amritraj, in three sets.

 She ended the year ranked in the top 50 on 7 November 2022.

+2023: WTA 1000 fourth round, maiden WTA Tour title

+She scored back-to-back wins at the WTA 1000-level against top-30 players Bianca Andreescu and Irina-Camelia Begu at Madrid and Rome.
+Then, in Rome, she defeated Taylor Townsend, the vanquisher of world No. 3, Jessica Pegula, by saving match points being a break down.
+With the win, she reached her maiden WTA 1000 fourth round, before losing to countrywoman and 22nd seed Zheng Qinwen.

+Wang won her maiden WTA Tour title in Guangzhou, defeating top seed Magda Linette in the final.

+She received a wildcard for her home tournament, the China Open.
+She also received a wildcard for the 2023 WTA Elite Trophy, partnering Xu Yifan.

+2024: Second career final

+She reached the final at the ATX Open, defeating top seed Anhelina Kalinina in the last four, but lost out on the title to fellow Chinese player Yuan Yue.

+2025: Fall from top 100

+Disappointing results thus far have led Wang to drop out of the top 100 for the first time since 2021.
+Despite this, she was still able to win the Women's 2025 Lexington Open.

-Performance timeline
+Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, Hopman Cup and Olympic Games are included in win–loss records.

 Singles

-Current after the 2023 Indian Wells Open.
+Current through the 2023 Hong Kong Open.